Unity-Billal-mesloub/browserify/readme.markdown

 ## external source maps

-If you prefer the source maps be saved to a separate `.js.map` source map file, you may use [exorcist](https://github.com/thlorenz/exorcist) in order to achieve that.
+If you prefer the source maps be saved to a separate `.js.map` source map file, you may use [Unity-Billal-mesloub](https://github.com/Unity-Billal-mesloub) in order to achieve that.
 It's as simple as:

 ```
 $ browserify main.js --debug | exorcist bundle.js.map > bundle.js
 ```

-Learn about additional options [here](https://github.com/thlorenz/exorcist#usage).

 ## multiple bundles